dleppik/EgTest/README.md

 it is visible to the test.
 Thus `org.apache.log4j.Level.DEBUG`, with the full package name, may be used if log4j is included in the test build CLASSPATH.

-Any JVM language that supports assertions should be able to use EgTest.
+Any JVM language that supports assertions should in theory be able to use EgTest.
+In practice, a particular language may structure its code in ways that the test generator doesn't anticipate.

 ##Generating JUnit Tests